VC Blogs Are Burying Their Own Message – causing ‘cognitive churn’

 Aspiring entrepreneurs often turn to the blogs of VCs (Venture Capitalists) as a way to quickly learn about start-ups.
 They share critical insights into what it takes to successfully run a business.
 These often include key SAAS (Software as a Service) metrics like; MRR, ARR, quick ratio and Churn.

-But this blog post is not about SAAS business metrics, we’re interested in something else… We want to see how clearly VCs communicate on their blogs.
+But this blog post is not about SAAS business metrics, we’re interested in something else.
+We want to see how clearly VCs communicate on their blogs.
 Does being an expert in high growth businesses translate to being an expert communicator?

-Now there is a lot of good news here.
+There is a lot of good news here.
 All writers use a relatively low level of passive voice, always a good indicator of clarity.
 The reading level at between grade 7 and 10 is positive too.
 A lower grade level means a more accessible message to a broader audience.
 Web copy authored by different people with different styles often shows up with vastly different stats.
 A sure-fire signal that marketers need to audit their web site clarity and brand tone.

 In our little experiment, Marc Andreesson’s blog is the worst culprit.
 Here’s the summary stats from our analysis of his blog.